backend

 7. Should I learn multiple programming languages?

 Focus on mastering Java first before learning other languages.
 Once you're comfortable with Java, learning other languages becomes easier because you understand programming concepts.
-However, don't spread yourself too thin—depth is more valuable than breadth when starting out.
+However, don't spread yourself too thin - depth is more valuable than breadth when starting out.

 Conclusion

-Start with our Java Fundamentals Course, build small projects weekly, and don't fear the infamous NullPointerException.
-Your persistence will pay off when you deploy that first Spring Boot API.
+Start with our Java Fundamentals Course, build something small every week, and don't fear the NullPointerException.
+Pick a project idea today and write your first System.out.println().

 Your Career Transformation Starts Now